The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 The Rage Continues: Pushing Away

 Yes, when you were a child, your father abandoned you emotionally, if not also physically.
-Maybe your mother abandoned you as well.
-And to cope with that pain, you protected yourself by pushing them away.
+Maybe he was alcoholic; maybe he was emotionally distant; maybe he was weak and timid; maybe he was abusive; maybe he abandoned the entire family.
+Maybe your mother was harsh and critical and, not knowing how to accept you in real love, abandoned you emotionally as well.
+Essentially, your parents pushed you away with their lack of love, and they gave you the implied message, “You don’t matter.”
+So, to cope with that pain, you protected yourself by pushing your parents away.
 You found your revenge on them by becoming emotionally closed off; you hid your true feelings from them, and you acted out in disobedience to hurt them.

 But now, as you are older, the rage continues.
 Whenever others offend you, you become enraged and you push them away, just as you pushed your parents away.
 Everyone who offends you, you push away.
+But you don’t push them away by cutting ties with them, you push them away by making them reject you because you are so desperate to be accepted.

-The dynamic of pushing away actually begins as a benign defense in childhood when, confronted with your parents’s anger and criticism, you say, if only silently to yourself in frustration, “Stop!”
+The dynamic of pushing away actually begins as a benign defense in childhood when, confronted with your parents’ anger and criticism, you say, if only silently to yourself in frustration, “Stop!”
 All you want is for the abuse to stop.
 But then this initial protective act grows into an aggressive act.
 You slowly transition from passively trying to stop the abuse to actively getting revenge by pushing away anyone who offends you.

 “It’s Your Fault!”

 Moreover, this hiding and blaming doesn’t stop in the social world.
 It even interferes with spiritual growth.
 After all, how can you love God when every difficulty in life is seen as God’s fault?
 “It’s your fault!”
-How can there ever be healing when those words are constantly on your lips?
+How can there ever be healing when those words of blame are constantly on your lips?

 To Heal the Rage

-Consequently, learning to speak about the pre-verbal pain and terror does several things.
+Learning to speak about the pre-verbal pain and terror does several things.
 It provides a sense of safety, through an acceptance of your thoughts and feelings as non-threatening; it desensitizes you to the troubling aspects of your memories of the traumatic experience; and it integrates positive growth into your lifestyle.
 Thus you can draw wisdom from pain and tragedy.

 So, to heal this rage, it will be necessary (a) to recognize that it affects you to the core of your very being—that is, to recognize how every childhood wound from your parent’s lack of real love continues to live in every emotional hurt inflicted on you in the present.
 It takes good, honest scrutiny to do this, along with patience and training in emotional sensitivity.
 Then it will be necessary (b) to recognize in the moment how feelings of rage follow right on the heels of feelings of insult, abandonment, and helplessness.
 Then it will be necessary (c) to make the conscious decision to push past your fear and respond to that insult without rage.